8bitdave/iOS-Tech-Task/README.md

 ## Architecture

 For architecture I opted to use a MVVM+C pattern as I really like the separation of concers.
 I also really like the use of Combine so that we can set up bindings between view models and the view itself.
 I've made a lot of use of CurrentValueSubjects for when a View needs to be informed of a state change on the view model and I think these publishers are a fantastic way of achieving that.
 Coordinators allow for us to integrate screens anywhere in our app rather than it being a coupled flow to X->Y->Z, where we might sometimes want to go to X->Z and coordinators allow for this flow.
+I love the separation of VM and views so that the VM is agnostic of the underlying UI framework being used.
+This means we can test the VMs without worrying about UIKit or SwiftUI.

 ## Accessibility Feature
 For accessibility I would normally consider a wide range of options such as ensuring that Voice Over is making the correct announcements.
 Whether that is when navigating elements on the screen to announcements such as the page/request failed to load etc..